rmoehn/jursey/doc/tutorial.md

 (ask-root "What is the capital of [Texas]?")
 ```

-After asking a root question, you have to tell Jursey that you want to work on
+After you ask a root question, you have to tell Jursey that you want to work on
 it:

 ```